syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Columns.md

 # Columns

-This section explains you about how to create and add columns, different ways to create columns and about the customizations that can done for a column.
+This section explains you about how to create and add columns, different ways to create columns and about the customizations that can done to a column.
 **SfDataGrid** allows you to create and add Columns in two ways:

 * Automatic Columns generation based on the underlying collection.